uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### relation
 - This field indicates if there are any relationships between resources.
 - An example of this would be if a collection contains material from another collection, or is similar to material in another collection.
 The title of the related collection would be the value for this field.
+The related collection may be physical or digital.
 - This is not an often used field, and will usually be populated by the Digital Projects Manager.
 - Example values: [The Argonaut](https://www.lib.uidaho.edu/digital/argonaut/) digital collection might include the `Argonaut Photograph Collection` as a relation